Exploring the Great Outdoors: 5 National Park Honeymoon Ideas

 Location: Extreme southern Florida, just west and south of Miami.

-Can't Miss Experience: Camping out under the stars at Dry Tortugas.
-The stars appear so bright in the sky that you feel like you can reach out and grab them.
+Can't Miss Experience: Camping out under the stars at Dry Tortugas, where the stars are so bright, it feels like you can reach out and touch them.

 Resources: http://www.nps.gov/ever/index.htm